Army Job Description: 91B Wheeled Vehicle Mechanic

 You'll be ready for a career in a wide assortment of mechanic positions, including working for a garage, as a transmission mechanic or a radiator mechanic.
 You can work as an automotive service technician and mechanic for a variety of employers including auto dealerships.

 Since you'll learn leadership skills in the Army as well, you'll be prepared to supervise mechanics, installers, and repairers.
-And if you are entrepreneurial, you may even be able to eventually open your own garage.
+And if you are entrepreneurial, you may even be able to open your own garage eventually.